Jacqueline Williamson graduated with a BBA in Personnel Admin., an MPA in HR Management and an MS in Education.

 Not many people plan for disasters but the unexpected does happen.
 While you have your eyes focused on that enjoyable job—don’t fail to pencil in a “just in case” item on your agenda.

-4) Setting A Course for Success
+4. Set a Course for Success

 Now that you have done your research, weighed your options and constructed your timeline—it’s time for preparation.